Is the GMAT Official Guide Enough?

 TTP PRO TIP:

-To get accurate results when taking a practice test, make the test experience as similar as possible to that of the actual GMAT.
+To get accurate results when taking a practice test, make the test experience as “GMAT-like” as possible.

 So, let’s discuss what resources you could use if you need more than the Official Guide to prepare.